The “influencers” who threw a party on a plane to Cancun and now face an investigation in Canada

 They had to present proof of vaccination against covid-19, a negative PCR test and a quarantine plan.

-“We know that this issue of Sunwing travelers behaving in an irresponsible, inexcusable and unacceptable manner on a flight to Mexico has sparked a lot of anger and frustration,” said Canadian Health Minister Jean-Yves Duclos in a session. informative on Friday.
+“We know that this issue of Sunwing travelers being irresponsible, inexcusable and unacceptable on a flight to Mexico has sparked a lot of anger and frustration,” Canada’s Health Minister Jean-Yves Duclos said in a session. informative on Friday.

 Duclos added that the Quebec police department was investigating the group.